argilla-io/distilabel/docs/sections/components/llm/index.md

 llm.load()
 ```

-1. We have downloaded the following model using curl[^2], but you can use the model you want just updating the `model_path` accordingly.
+1. We have previously downloaded a GGUF model i.e. `llama.cpp` compatible, from the Hugging Face Hub using curl[^2], but any model can be used as replacement, as long as the `model_path` argument is updated.

 The `format` argument can be one of *json* or *regex*, and the schema represents the schema in case of JSON, which can be informed as a `str` with the `json_schema` (ADD EXAMPLES HERE), or a `pydantic.BaseModel` class with the structure, while if we work with *regex* it represents the pattern we want our text to adhere to.
 Let's call the LLM with a example to see it in action.